christianrouhana/ChrisRHuntTheWumpus/README.md

 # How to play

-CATUION: CURRENTLY ONLY RUNS ON LINUX OR WINDOWS WSL2

 	i or I will move the player UP
 	k or K will move the player DOWN
 	j or J will move the player LEFT